 A great idea might have seed in one person's mind, but it could never take flight without the power of many who believe in it.
 Help be the many who believe in me to steward this journey, help be the many who believe in a child who doesn't have the space to create, but who has aspirations to be an inventor, help be the many who believe in our town and the magic it possesses, help be the many who bring about the opportunity to dream.

 "A place for people with hobbies bigger than their houses."

-Milwaukee Makerspace, at its heart, is a place for people who like to build, invent, tinker and/or learn new skills and expand their minds.
-Their members have a wide range of skill sets, and they encourage a community aspect where, at a crossroads, you are able to find someone who can talk about most any technical concept with you in a meaningful way.
+Milwaukee Makerspace, at its heart, is a place for people who like to build, invent, tinker and learn new skills and expand their minds.
+Their members have a wide range of skill sets, and they encourage a community aspect where, at a crossroads, you can find someone who can talk about most any technical concept with you in a meaningful way.
 They are a physical space where you can come, 24/7, as a member, and have access to a wide array of equipment.

-The Milwaukee Makerspace aims to foster a community of makers by providing an environment in terms of people, equipment and space that supports the creative process and personal growth.
+The Milwaukee Makerspace aims to foster a community of makers by providing an environment regarding people, equipment and space that supports the creative process and personal growth.
 Modern software, the Internet and economies of scale have all come together to allow ordinary people with a little bit of know-how to begin blurring the lines between manufacturer and consumer.
-With some effort and the help of a growing community of makers, it is possible for a lone individual to make things of amazing quality and functionality.
+With some effort and the help of a growing community of makers, it is possible for a lone individual to make things of fantastic quality and functionality.